 Versioning your Docker containers

-After a deployment process has been created, it won’t typically change all that much.
+After a deployment process has been created, it won’t typically change much.
 What will change between deployments are container versions.

 Octopus separates the design time process of building a deployment from the deploy time process of selecting package versions.
-What this means is that as you roll out new versions of your containers, Octopus will select those versions during deployment and incorporate them into the generated YAML file.
+This means that as you roll out new versions of your containers, Octopus selects those versions during deployment and incorporates them into the generated YAML file.

 As you can see in the screenshot below, when designing a Kubernetes deployment, you specify the container ID, but not the version.

 Then during the deployment you can select a specific container version, or simply let Octopus select the latest version for you.